fieldtrip/website/development/project/opm_helmet_design.md

     % ... the remainder would be the same as before

-To get a nice distribution of sensor positions, orientations relative to the scalp, and rotations around their own axis, you will probably want to iterate multiple times and plot in between.
+To get a nice distribution of sensor positions, orientations relative to the scalp, and rotations around their own axis, you will probably want to iterate multiple times and plot them in between.

-FIXME show how to plot the labels
+### Plotting sensors together with their label

+You can use the following piece of code to identify which of the sensors needs to be rotated.
+It plots the OPM sensors together with the electrode positions on which they are based, with (very large) the label that corresponds to each of the positions.

+    figure
+    ft_plot_headshape(headshape, 'facecolor', 'skin', 'facealpha', 1, 'axes', 1);
+    ft_plot_mesh(sensor, 'facecolor', 'r', 'facealpha', 0.5, 'edgecolor', 'none');
+    ft_headlight

+    chanindx = match_str(elec.label, chansel);
+    ft_plot_sens(elec, 'chanindx', chanindx, 'label', 'label', 'fontsize', 30)

 ## Part 4 - putting the helmet design together

 Throughout this tutorial we are using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/), which is the software we are most familiar with.
 You can sign up as a student or educator and get an educational license for free, or you can sign up for a free personal license.
 However, you can also use [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
 The required characteristics of the software are that it should be able to read and write STL files, and that it should be able to combine different geometries by means of (Boolean) addition and subtraction.
 For example, we have the STL file of the basic helmet shape from an MRI and the software should be able to cut off the lower part to accommodate the face, ears and neck.
 Furthermore, it should be able to remove material from the helmet shell based on the cutting tool "holes" that are defined as STL files.

-FIXME insert some screenshots and explanation

-### Padding
+{% include markup/green %}
 The padding is an STL object that is used to make the helmet locally thicker or to give it more "body" at the location wher ethe sensor holder needs to be glued in.
 This is needed if you have a thin and lightweight helmet shell and if the sensor holder is placed somewhere with a lot of curvature.
 The padding STL object will be mainly fall inside the helmet and will largely be cut away by the hole STL object.
+{% include markup/end %}

+FIXME here I should add screenshots and an explanation of the process in Fusion

-## Part 5 - making grad structure and a layout
+## Part 5 - making the grad structure and layout

-To reconstruct the sources underlying the MEG recordings and for some of the denoising algorithms (specifically `ft_denoise_hfc`, `ft_denoise_amm`, and `ft_denoise_sss`) you need the specification of the [sensor definition](/faq/source/sensors_definition/).
+To reconstruct the sources underlying the MEG recordings and for some of the denoising algorithms (specifically **[ft_denoise_hfc](/reference/ft_denoise_hfc)**, **[ft_denoise_amm](/reference/ft_denoise_amm)**, and **[ft_denoise_sss](/reference/ft_denoise_sss)**) you need the specification of the [sensor definition](/faq/source/sensors_definition/).
 Although OPMs are commonly magnetometers, in FieldTrip we refer to this sensor definition as the `grad` structure.
 If you read in data from a SQUID MEG recording, you will get the `grad` structure in the raw data representation.

 If you read in data from an OPM MEG recording (for example a fif file), you might also get the `grad` structure in the raw data representation.
 In some cases the sensor positions are known to the OPM system (for example with the FieldLine smart helmet) or have been added by postprocessing the recording with custom software to add the sensor localization (for example with the QuSpin Halo).

 If you use a custom designed and 3D-printed OPM helmet, the OPM acquisition software will record the MEG signals just fine, but does not know where the sensors are or what their orientation is.
 Hence you have to construct a `grad` structure to complement the subsequent analysis.

-FIXME document how to obtain the grad structure
+### Grad for source modelling

+To demonstrate this, we will again start with the spherical configuration

+    headshape = ft_read_headshape('spherical-head.stl');
+    headshape.coordsys = 'ctf';

+    nas = [+100 0 0];
+    ini = [-100 0 0];
+    lpa = [0 +100 0];
+    rpa = [0 -100 0];

+    cfg = [];
+    cfg.fiducial.nas = nas;
+    cfg.fiducial.ini = ini;
+    cfg.fiducial.lpa = lpa;
+    cfg.fiducial.rpa = rpa;
+    cfg.method = '1020';
+    cfg.feedback = 'no';
+    elec = ft_electrodeplacement(cfg, headshape);

+    chansel = ft_channelselection({'eeg1020', '-Fpz', '-Oz'}, elec.label);

+    cfg = [];
+    cfg.elec = elec;
+    cfg.channel = chansel;
+    cfg.template = 'fieldline_sensor.stl';
+    cfg.outwardshift = 2; % two mm away from the surface
+    [outcfg, sensor] = ft_sensorplacement(cfg, headshape);

+Note that we shift the sensor 2 mm away from the headshape.

+We now repeat the placement, but rather than reading the 15x13x35 mm sensor geometry from the STL file, we specify a single OPM sensor that consists of three channels corresponding to the x, y, and z-direction.

+    opm_single = [];
+    opm_single.label = {
+        'x'
+        'y'
+        'z'
+    };
+    opm_single.coilpos = [
+        0 0 0
+        0 0 0
+        0 0 0
+    ];
+    opm_single.coilori = [
+        1 0 0
+        0 1 0
+        0 0 1
+    ];
+    opm_single.tra = eye(3);

+We copy the OPM sensor for each of the channels and rotate and translate it as before.

+    cfg = [];
+    cfg.elec = elec;
+    cfg.channel = chansel;
+    cfg.template = opm_single;
+    cfg.outwardshift = 2 + 1 + 5; % IMPORTANT see below
+    [outcfg, opm_all] = ft_sensorplacement(cfg, headshape);

+In the previous call we moved the sensor 2 mm away from the headshape.
+The STL design of the **sensor holder** has its bottom flush with the z=0 plane, and the STL design of the **sensor** itself has the sensor 1 mm shifted along the +z direction since there is a 1 mm rim to keep the sensor in place in the holder.
+Finally, the sensitive spot in the sensor is not at the bottom, but has an offset of 5 mm away from the bottom.
+Consequently, the outwardshift needs to be specified as 2+1+5.

+Whereas we start with 19 sensors, since each sensor in this example is assumed to have three sensitive axes, each sensor contributes **three** channels to the grad structure.
+Each channel has a coilpos, coilori and label, as described in this [frequently asked question](/faq/source/sensors_definition/).
+Note that FieldTrip uses the phrase "coils" just as for SQUID sensors, even though the OPM does not have coils.

+The output `opm_all` is a structure array with 19 OPM _sensors_, where each sensor represents three _channels_.
+We combine all of them into a single `grad` structure.

+    grad = [];
+    grad.label = {};
+    grad.coilpos = zeros(0,3);
+    grad.coilori = zeros(0,3);
+    for i=1:length(chansel)
+        lab{1} = [outcfg.channel{i} '_' all_opm(i).label{1}]; % _x
+        lab{2} = [outcfg.channel{i} '_' all_opm(i).label{2}]; % _y
+        lab{3} = [outcfg.channel{i} '_' all_opm(i).label{3}]; % _z
+        grad.label = cat(1, grad.label, lab(:));
+        grad.coilpos = cat(1, grad.coilpos, all_opm(i).coilpos);
+        grad.coilori = cat(1, grad.coilori, all_opm(i).coilori);
+    end
+    grad.tra = eye(length(grad.label));

+We can plot the resulting OPM sensor positions for all channels with ft_plot_sens.

+    figure
+    ft_plot_headshape(headshape, 'facecolor', 'skin', 'facealpha', 1, 'axes', 1);
+    ft_plot_sens(grad);
+    ft_headlight

+{% include image src="/assets/img/tutorial/opm_helmet_design/grad.png" width="600" %}

+or only with the z-oriented channels, including their labels.

+    ft_plot_sens(grad, 'chanindx', endsWith(grad.label, 'z'), 'label', 'label')

+### Layout for plotting

-For visualisation of the topographic distribution of the ERFs or TFRs you need a layout that maps the 3D sensor positions onto a 2D plane.
-For that you can use the `grad` structure, as explained in [this tutorial](/tutorial/plotting/layout/).
+For 2D visualisation of the topographic distribution of the ERFs or TFRs you need a layout that maps the 3D sensor positions onto a 2D plane.
+For that you can use the `grad` structure, as explained in the [layout tutorial](/tutorial/plotting/layout/).

+Here is a short piece of code to make a simple layout.

+    cfg = [];
+    cfg.grad = grad; % this contains x, y, and z channels cfg.channel = grad.label(endsWith(grad.label, 'z'));
+    cfg.rotate = 90;
+    cfg.feedback = 'yes';
+    layout = ft_prepare_layout(cfg);

+{% include image src="/assets/img/tutorial/opm_helmet_design/layout1.png" width="600" %}

+More elaborate options are explained in the [layout tutorial](/tutorial/plotting/layout), and you may want to put some effort in making a really nice layout with a helmet shaped mask and outline, as you can see for some of the [template layouts](/template/layout).

+The layout above only includes the radially oriented channels, i.e., the channels in the z-direction, as the field distribution on these is the easiest to interpret.
+It is in principle possible to make layouts for all sensor orientations:

+    cfg = [];
+    cfg.grad = grad; % this contains x, y, and z channels cfg.rotate = 90;
+    cfg.feedback = 'no';

+    cfg.channel = grad.label(endsWith(grad.label, 'x'));
+    layout_x = ft_prepare_layout(cfg);

+    cfg.channel = grad.label(endsWith(grad.label, 'y'));
+    layout_y = ft_prepare_layout(cfg);

+    cfg.channel = grad.label(endsWith(grad.label, 'z'));
+    layout_z = ft_prepare_layout(cfg);

+    cfg = [];
+    layout_xyz = ft_appendlayout(cfg, layout_x, layout_y, layout_z);

+    figure
+    ft_plot_layout(layout_xyz)

+{% include image src="/assets/img/tutorial/opm_helmet_design/layout2.png" width="600" %}

+{% include markup/yellow %}
+The channels in the x and y-direction are sensitive for magnetic fields in the x and y-direction of the sensor itself, which is not neccessarily in the x or y-direction of the head coordinates or of the figure on screen.
+The layout above that combines the channels in the x, y, and z-orientations might therefore be usefull for multiplotting (e.g. plotting an ERF at every sensor location), but should **not** be used for topoplotting.
+{% include markup/end %}

 ## Summary and conclusion

-What has been covered?

-What has not been covered but is relevant in the context of the tutorial?

-Provide links to suggested further reading, related FAQs and example scripts.
+This tutorial explains how to design 3D‑printable OPM helmets.
+We started by creating helmet shells from spherical geometric templates, from individual MRIs, or for population averages.
+We then looked at different ways of distributing OPM sensors using extended 10–20, equidistant, or interactive placement.
+In part 3 we looked at optimizing sensor orientations and rotations (important for bi‑ and tri-axial sensors) and in part 4 we assembled the actual helmet to be 3D printed by combining the shell, the holes and the sensor holders.
+Finally in the last part we constructed the grad structure for source modelling, and the layout for topographic plotting.

+Throughout this tutorial we have mostly been working with a relatively simple geometry and with a small number of sensors to keep the procedure simple and fast.
+However, by combining part 1, 2, and 3 in a smart way, you can design arbitrarily complex OPM helmets for many sensors.

+Not covered in this tutorial is how to do the actual 3D printing; for that we recommend that you team up with someone who has experience with that, or that you involve your technical support group or a 3D printing company.
+Important in the 3D design is that tolerances are considered (i.e. how tight is the fit of the components), that additional features of the helmet are added, like holes for the ears, or slits to attach a chin strap, and that sharp edjes are avoided where possible by using fillets.

+Also not covered in this tutorial is how to do the coregistration of the OPM sensors with the anatomical MRI or how to preprocess and analyze the OPM data in sensor and source space}; for that we have separate tutorials.

+### See also these tutorials

+{% include seealso category="tutorial" tag1="opm" %}

+### See also these "getting started" pages with vendor specific details

+{% include seealso category="getting_started" tag1="opm" %}